Dr. Dre: Other

 On October 30, 2015, Ruthless co-founder Jerry Heller filed suit against Dre, Ice Cube, Eazy-E's widow, Tomica Woods-Wright, director F. Gary Gray and Universal Pictures for defamation of character and copyright infringement over the biopic, Straight Outta Compton.
 The lawsuit states that depictions of Heller in the film, portrayed by Paul Giamatti, were wrongfully taken from an autobiography he wrote about his involvement with Ruthless and N.W.A.
 The case was taken to court in June 2016 where a judge criticized the filing, saying that the film was "approved to portray these facts in "colorful and hyperbolic" terms".
 On September 2, 2016, Jerry Heller died of a car accident, preceded by a heart attack.
 However, his lawsuit kept on through his legal team and members of his estate.
 In October 2018, the lawsuit was dropped, costing Heller's estate $35 million for punitive and $75 million for compensatory damages.

 On April 4, 2016, TMZ and the New York Daily News reported that Suge Knight had accused Dre and the Los Angeles Sheriff's Department of a kill-for-hire plot in the 2014 shooting of Knight in club 1 OAK.
 Three months later, in July, Dre was reportedly detained by police after confronting a next-door neighbor in Malibu about a test drive.
 It was also alleged that he brandished a handgun on the neighbor, but no evidence would be linked and Dre was soon released.

 On May 8, 2018, Dre lost a name trademark filing to a Pennsylvania gynecologist named Draion Burch, who previously filed a trademark petition in 2015 to use his nickname, Dr. Drai, which has the similar pronunciation.
 Then, on June 26, Dre and Jimmy Iovine were ordered to pay $25 million to former partner and creative designer Steven Lamar, who sued the two co-founders for $100 million in unpaid royalties for designing the early Beats headphone models.
 The lawsuit was filed in 2015 after news broke out of Apple's acquisition of the headphone brand a year prior.

 In August 2021, Dr. Dre's oldest daughter LaTanya Young spoke out about being homeless and unable to support her four children.
-She is currently working for UberEats and DoorDash, and she also works at warehouse jobs.
+She is currently working for Uber Eats and DoorDash, and she also works at warehouse jobs.
 She is living in debt in her SUV while her children are living with friends.
 Dr. Dre has allegedly stopped supporting LaTanya financially since January 2020 because she has "spoken about him in the press".